 "I was born in an apartment building on the southwest corner of Jackson Street and Central Avenue.
 On the south side of this street, just north of the present Los Angeles police station's parking lot, there was a two-story building with a big community hall, where they used to have shibai, Japanese shows," continued Nishizu, who moved to Orange County as a small child.
 "I remember taking a box lunch, bento, like they do in Japan, and watching Kabuki plays."

 Nishizu remembered Sei Fujii coming to Orange County and recalled the Little Tokyo gambling that concerned him.

 "Gambling among the Issei was quite extensive.
 Most of the gamblers were the single Japanese farm workers who traveled up and down California working on farms.
 These workers used to call themselves “blanket katsugi” (blanket carriers)," said Nishizu.
 "Frequently they lost all of their earnings to the professional Issei gamblers from Los Angeles, Fresno, Sacramento, and other cities where Japanese farm workers stayed between jobs."

-Huntington Beach's Holly Sugar Company, circa 1910.
+ABOVE: Huntington Beach's Holly Sugar Company, circa 1910.
 (Photo, USC Libraries)

 Wintersburg and Little Tokyo

 Some of the children of Wintersburg's Issei farmers went on to help develop not only Orange County, but also Little Tokyo.
 During his oral history interview, Clarence Nishizu remembered Yasuo Goto, who farmed 180 acres of sugar beets for the Holly Sugar Company.